freeCodeCamp/guide/README.md

 - jQuery
 - SQL

-Front-end development (adjective form with a dash) is when you're working on the front end (noun form with no dash).
+Front-end development (adjective form with a dash) is when you are working on the front end (noun form with no dash).
 The same goes with the back end, full stack, and many other compound terms.

 ### Where to get help